 What Is Fish Oil?

-Fish oils are Omega-3 fatty acids that you can find in different types of cold-water fish, including cod liver, salmon, sardines, albacore tuna, black cod, anchovies, herring, and mackerel.
-The latest research also indicates that important amounts can be found in avocados but if you first need to answer the question can dogs eat avocado then you need to read this research.
+Fish oils are Omega-3 fatty acids that you can find in different types of cold-water fish, including cod liver, salmon, sardines, albacore tuna, black cod, anchovies, herring, and mackerel, combined with a good dog joint supplement these are great.
+The latest research also indicates that important amounts can be found in avocados and other fruits.

 After extracting the oil from the fish, processing plants pack them as supplements in liquid or tablet form.
 You can also find fish oil for dogs fortified with minerals and vitamins.